BigFancyBen/dotastalk/README.md

-# Modern and Minimal Electron + React Starter Kit
+# Modern and Minimal Electron + React + React Router Starter Kit

+README based on the [original start kit](https://github.com/pbarbiero/basic-electron-react-boilerplate).

 _Electron, React, Webpack -- Modern and up-to-date, with a handful of quality of life features included_

 I made this starter kit as most boilerplates were either out-of-date, heavy handed, or enforced a structure on me that I just didnt like.